Apocalypto: Plot

 An enraged Zero Wolf leads Middle Eye and seven other men to hunt down Jaguar Paw.
 Reaching the jungle, Jaguar Paw remembers his father's words not to give in to fear, and challenges Zero Wolf to hunt him.
-Jaguar Paw uses his knowledge of the forest to survive while his pursuers are killed off one by one (one is killed by a black jaguar; a second is killed by a snake; a third is killed by Zero Wolf for disobeying an order; a fourth smashes his head on a rock after jumping down a waterfall; a fifth is poisoned by Jaguar Paw).
+Jaguar Paw uses his knowledge of the jungle to lure his pursuers to their deaths (one is killed by a black jaguar; a second is killed by a rattlesnake; a third is killed by Zero Wolf for disobeying an order; a fourth smashes his head on a rock after jumping down a waterfall; a fifth is poisoned by Jaguar Paw).
 Among those he kills himself are Middle Eye, whom he bludgeons with a stone hatchet, and Zero Wolf, whom he lures into a spike trap made for tapir hunts.
 The last two raiders continue to pursue Jaguar Paw on the outskirts of his village.

 Reaching the shores amidst a heavy downpour, all three are stunned to witness the arrival of Spanish conquistadors.
-While the two raiders approach the foreigners, Jaguar Paw races back to his village and rescues his family from drowning by the downpour.
-Jaguar Paw is also overjoyed to see his infant son who was born underwater.

-Later, the reunited family gazes at the Spanish ships.
-Jaguar Paw chooses not to approach the foreigners, and he and his family depart to start a new life in the forest away from both the Maya and the Spanish.
+While the two raiders approach the foreigners, Jaguar Paw races back to his village.
+He manages to rescue his family from the well and is overjoyed to see Seven has safely given birth during the ordeal.
+After watching the ships, Jaguar Paw's family depart to start a new life in the forest, away from both the Mayans and the Spanish.